Abdallah-Alwarawreh/Syrup/Extension-Safari/README.md

 7. If you would like to use the extension on iOS:
     - [iPhone] Open the settings app then go into Privacy & Security > Developer Mode and ensure it is enabled
-    - Connect the phone to your macOS device via USB
+    - Connect your iPhone to your macOS device via USB
     - [macOS] At the top of Xcode switch "Syrup (macOS)" to "Syrup (iOS)"
     - [macOS] Wait for it to install the required files to the phone (you can check the status by going to Product > Destination > Manage Run Destinations)
-    - [macOS] Once it has finished ensure the selected device is your iPhone and not a simulator then click the play button at the top left and it should build the iOS app on your device
+    - [macOS] Once it has finished ensure the selected device (shown next to where it says "Syrup (iOS)") is your iPhone and not a simulator device then click the play button at the top left and it should build the iOS app on your device
         - [iPhone] If it doesn't open and instead shows a popup titled "Untrusted Developer" go to Settings > General > VPN & Device Management > YOUR APPLE EMAIL > Trust then open the app
     - [iPhone] Open safari and click the button on the left of the url bar
     - [iPhone] Go into Manage Extensions and ensure Syrup is enabled